CJGreig/QGIS-Documentation/docs/training_manual/basic_map/preparation.rst

 |moderate| |TY| Load More Vector Data
 -------------------------------------------------------------------------------

-Load the following datasets from the :file:`Lab_1` folder into your map using any of the methods explained above:
+Now go to the 'Browser' panel and navigate to your :file:`Lab_1` folder.
+You should be able to all of your layers in the folder.
+Load the following datasets from the :file:`Lab_1` folder into your map by dragging and dropping the following two layers onto your map canvas:

 * :guilabel:`impervious_surfaces`
 * :guilabel:`Lakes`